guochenmeinian/Llama-Langchain-RAG/README.md

 ## 🦙💬 Overview

 The Llama Langchain RAG project is an innovative application designed specifically for fans of the beloved sitcom [**Friends**](https://en.wikipedia.org/wiki/Friends) for fun.
-The app includes session chat history and provides an option to select multiple LLaMA2 API endpoints on Replicate.
 Utilizing the power of Retrieval-Augmented Generation (RAG) coupled with a Language Model (LLM), this project employs [LLaMA 2](https://llama.meta.com/llama2/), finetuned with [replicate](https://replicate.com/docs/guides/fine-tune-a-language-model) to provide detailed, contextually accurate answers to complex queries related to content, plot, and characters.
+The app is deployed using [Streamlit](https://streamlit.io/), it includes session chat history and provides an option to select multiple LLaMA2 API endpoints on Replicate.

 Note: This is the production version of the application and is optimized for deployment.
-Running it locally may require modifications to suit the development environment.
+Running it locally may require modifications to suit the development environment so following the installation guide does not guarantee working.

 ---